- IBM, which stands for International Business Machines, was founded in 1911 to manufacture specific hardware for businesses.

 The History of IBM: What to Know

 IBM, which stands for International Business Machines, was initially known as CTR, short for Computing-Tabulating-Recording Company, a company founded in Endicott, NY.
 13 years later, the new company president rechristened the successful corporation International Business Machines, Inc., or IBM for short.
-Known at first for calculating devices and business products, IBM has grown significantly over 100 years, building a number of revolutionary computers, early operating systems and related products from countless locations throughout the world.
-In the modern era, IBM has branched out into cloud services from and artificial intelligence with its Watson project.
+Known at first for calculating devices and business products, IBM has grown significantly over 100 years, building a number of revolutionary computers, early operating systems, and related products from countless locations throughout the world.
+In the modern era, IBM has branched out into cloud services and artificial intelligence with its Watson project.

 The Founding of IBM: How it Happened

 Flint’s Computing-Tabulating-Recording Company was founded as a combination of four separate companies that each manufactured specific hardware for business purposes.
 Those businesses were the International Time Recording Machine, The Tabulating Machine Company, Bundy Time Recording, and the Computing Scale Company.